daostack/arc/docs/contracts/VotingMachines/README.md

 The VotingMachine maintains the voting process ,the proposals to vote on ,collect votes and determines the winning vote according to pre define DAO's configuration.

-In some cases ,such as GenesisProtocol, it also collect stakes ,promote proposals and maintains a reputation flow for participants according to pre define DAO's configuration.
+In some cases, such as GenesisProtocol, it also collect stakes ,promote proposals and maintains a reputation flow for participants according to pre define DAO's configuration.

 Each VotingMachine use its own [decision method](#basic-decisions-methods-used-by-votingmachines) and has its own voting choices range.